The best place in East Africa for chimpanzees, plus Uganda kob, Shoebills and forest elephant...

 Outside the park, you enjoy guided village walks around their community and to the nearby wetlands.
 Local crafts such as woven raffia baskets are often on sale.

 Semuliki National Park is very much border country.
 It feels more Central Africa than East Africa.
 The Semliki River forms the border with the DRC.
 And the forest, which makes up most of the protected area, is the eastern part of the ancient Ituri Forest of the Congo basin.
 This, coupled with the fact that there is no accommodation in Semuliki National Park means that it is little visited.
-The Sempaya Hot Springs are the main draw.
 Two hot springs gurgle up in a swamp in the midst of the forest, each used in ritual by men and women separately.

 Between the parks is the dusty old colonial outpost of Fort Portal, surrounded by lush tea plantations and numerous crater lakes.
 The ridges of these extinct volcanoes are ideal for a scenic hike.
-Here you can admire not only the sparkling waters of the lakes, but also the misty grandeur of the towering Rwenzori mountains.
-The Rwenzoris are the highest mountain range in Africa.
-Only the solo peaks of Kilimanjaro and Kenya are higher.
+Here you can admire not only the sparkling waters of the lakes, but also the misty grandeur of the towering Rwenzori Mountains - only the solo peaks of Kilimanjaro and Kenya are higher.

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started